bramble-lang/bramble-lang/design/features/projects.md

     - Stack is the only thing that calls `go_to_module` so I can very easily change the design.
     - The root problem is, root is not a keyword currently it's what is expected to be the name of the module capturing all contents of a single file
+2. Semantic rules for path `root::item == project::current::item == ::item`
+3. Should I create the `CanonicalPath` type to represent canonical paths?
+This could be a good opportunity to add that to my code.